willhackett/sku/README.md

 Since sku uses Jest as a testing framework, you can read the [Jest documentation](https://facebook.github.io/jest/) for more information on writing compatible tests.

+The `sku test` command will run in watch mode by default, when CI environment variable is set it will run without watch mode.
+Use `--single-run` to avoid watch mode.

 ### Linting and Formatting (via [ESLint](http://eslint.org/) and [Prettier](https://github.com/prettier/prettier))

 Running `sku lint` will execute the ESLint rules over the code in your `src` directory.
 You can see the ESLint rules defined for sku projects in [eslint-config-seek](https://github.com/seek-oss/eslint-config-seek).